GiovanniSalvi/New_Library/README.md

 ## Testing

 ### In order to navigate easily through the site:
-* In the homepage, users can find all books title in the archive:[homepage]().At the top of the page are displayed navbar links to navigate through the app:[navbar]() and a search tab to explore site contents just below:[searchtab]()
+* In the homepage, users can find all books title in the archive: [homepage]().
+At the top of the page are displayed navbar links to navigate through the app:[navbar]() and a search tab to explore site contents just below:[searchtab]()

 * Add_book link leads to the form to adding new books to the archive:[addBook]()